ravsii/tree-sitter-d2/README.md

 Please note that:

-- On the left is our project using Neovim, on the right is Helix using pleshivsky's grammar.
+- On the left is our project using Neovim, on the right is pleshivsky's grammar using [Helix].
 - I was unable to install pleshevskiy's parser in Neovim, so I'm using [Helix] for screenshots
 - Some example are my random homework, thus being in Russian, please don't try